How to Make a Podcast with Process Street

 The journey from concept to publishing can seem long, but using checklists written by someone who has a refined and efficient process will make it a ton easier.
-The process includes targeting your podcast at the right people by using correct categories as well as useful resources for tracking your downloads.
+The process includes targeting your podcast at the right people by using correct categories as well as useful podcasting tools, for tracking your downloads and more.

 There are some unexpected steps in here, so be ready to make some changes to your podcasting routine – but don’t worry, it’s sure to make a positive impact.